hkawa90/node-structured-bit-buffer/README.md

-# StructuredBitBuffer
+# node-structured-bit-buffer
-The StructuredBitBuffer provide some bitwise operation.
+The node-structured-bit-buffer provide some bitwise operation.